rockcrafters/chiselled-jre/README.md

-# Chiseled Ubuntu for JRE
+# Chiselled Ubuntu for JRE

 The different releases of this Ubuntu JRE image are maintained via channel branches (e.g. `channels/8/edge`).